coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/refinement-calculus/post.md

 # Refinement Calculus

-TAM-Learn operates on affordance cones as elements of a complete lattice.
+TA-Learn operates on affordance cones as elements of a complete lattice.
 Refinement is monotone, and grounding emerges as a fixed point.

 ## Affordance Structures